Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 If you’ve always wondered what it’s like to be on the non-acting end of the camera, now’s your chance to get into film making.
 You can start by learning how films go from script to screen.
 From there, you can start penning your own screenplay or shooting simple scenes.
 With free video editing software such as Lightworks and Shotcut, you can begin getting a feel for composition and editing.
 If you’re interested in how films connect with audiences, we also have a course for that.

 ‘What’s LARPing?’ we hear you cry.
 Well, it’s an acronym for live-action roleplaying… If you’re still not sure, it’s a real-life fantasy game where you dress up as your character and play as them.
-Think Dungeons & Dragons but on a grander scale.
-Although you can’t gather with your comrades during lockdown, you can find a group, work on your character, and start building your costume.
+Think Dungeons & Dragons but on a grander scale, and with far better costumes.

 Puzzles are a great hobby to get into for many reasons.
 Not only are they brain-teasingly satisfying, but they also help improve your memory and problem-solving skills.
 Things like jigsaw puzzles are a great way of taking your mind off your surroundings for a while.
 All you need to do is pick a puzzle and get started.